Convex-Dev/design/cad/006_memory/README.md

 ## Memory Accounting Design

-### Memory Size
+### Storage Size

-Each CVM object is defined to have a "Memory Size" which approximates the actual storage requirement (in bytes) for the object
+Each CVM object is defined to have a "Storage Size" which approximates the actual storage requirement (in bytes) for the object

-The Memory Size includes:
+The Storage Size includes:

 - The size of the encoding of the Cell in bytes
 - The total size of all child Cells, (e.g. if the object is a data structure)